jrdngr/cargo-sideload/README.md

 # Troubleshooting

+`cargo-sideload` uses the `pretty_env_logger` crate to print debug info.
+Use `RUST_LOG=debug cargo sideload fetch` to see the details of the HTTP request and response for your file downloads.
+You will also see logs from Cargo and any other dependencies based on the value of `RUST_LOG`.
+See the [env_logger](https://docs.rs/env_logger/0.8.2/env_logger/) documentation for more details.

 If you type your authentication header wrong, you might end up in a situation where your downloaded `.crate` file is actually the HTML for a login page, or some similar situation. `cargo-sideload` will tell Cargo to unpack your `.crate` files after downloading them.
 If unpacking fails, you'll get an error and the downloaded file will be deleted.